usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 ### Considerations around supply chain and licensing

 When buying or managing software, it's essential to understand what’s behind the hood.
-Most modern software isn’t built from scratch—it’s assembled from many parts, including third-party libraries, open-source tools, proprietary code, and deployment tools.
+Most modern software isn’t built from scratch, it’s assembled from many parts, including third-party libraries, open-source tools, proprietary code, and deployment tools.
 This collection of components is often referred to as the **software supply chain.**

 If agencies or vendors don’t track these components correctly, it can lead to hidden vulnerabilities, licensing conflicts, or even security breaches.
-For example, the **SolarWinds cyberattack**—a significant event that affected several federal agencies—exploited weaknesses in the software build process.
+For example, the **SolarWinds cyberattack**, a significant event that affected several federal agencies, exploited weaknesses in the software build process.
 This incident showed how risky it can be when dependencies and tools aren't properly managed or monitored.

 One way to manage this risk is through a **Software Bill of Materials (SBOM)**.
-An SBOM is like a parts list for software—it shows all the libraries, packages, and tools that make up a system.
+An SBOM is like a parts list for software, it shows all the libraries, packages, and tools that make up a system.
 Many federal agencies now require vendor SBOMs because they help track vulnerabilities and support a faster response when issues arise.
 This requirement is reinforced by OMB M-22-18 and NIST SSDF guidance.

 Contracting officers and acquisition professionals should also ask vendors about **risk management practices.** Are they scanning for vulnerabilities?
 Do they patch or replace risky components?
 Do they follow secure development practices?
 These questions are essential to ensure that the software delivered is safe and dependable.